Quick Answer

 Frequently Asked Questions

 Not automatically.
 CRA assesses whether walking is markedly restricted even with the wheelchair.
 If the wheelchair fully restores mobility to near-normal levels, the walking category may not apply.
-However, wheelchair users who cannot self-propel, who require powered chairs, or who have additional upper limb impairments are typically eligible.
+However, wheelchair users who cannot self-propel, who require powered chairs, or who have additional upper limb impairments may be eligible when the functional restriction remains marked.
 The functional capacity in the chair matters, not just the use of a chair.

 CRA applies the 90% rule.
 If your mobility is markedly restricted on most days (90% or more of the time), you may qualify.
 Your physician should document the frequency and nature of bad days, including what triggers them and how long they last.
 A physician who only describes your best days will create an inaccurate picture.